-UBE holds listed stock when it is deemed necessary in order to maintain and strengthen business alliances and trading relationships and to smoothly promote the Company's business activities.
-The Board of Directors verifies the economic rationality, etc. of major strategic shareholdings annually.
+UBE may hold listed stock when it is deemed necessary to maintain and strengthen business alliances and trading relationships and to smoothly promote the Company's business activities.
+Every year, the Board of Directors comprehensively verifies whether the objective of the cross-shareholding is appropriate and whether said objective is being achieved, as well as the risks and returns of each cross-shareholding, based on a policy of reducing cross-shareholdings for which there is considered to be insufficient justification.